 The geological aspects of the petroleum system that are important to exploration and development used in evaluation of petroleum reservoirs.
 Includes techniques of subsurface mapping; theories of origin, evolution, migration, and trapping of hydrocarbons; introduction to reflection seismology.
 Emphasis on geographic and geologic localities of current industrial interest.
 Practical problems and mapping exercises included.
 Offered spring semester.
-Additional fees apply.

-Prerequisites: Geology 111 and 112
+Prerequisites: Geology 101 or 111 and 12